Types of Backflow Preventers

 An Atmospheric Vacuum Breaker is a common type of backflow valve.
 They are elbow – or ‘L’ shaped – and work using an atmospheric vent to keep water from reentering the potable water supply.

-They are usually made of brass and use pressure to close the entrance to the drain line when water is not draining.
-Two of the downsides of this type of a valve is that it must be installed at least 6″ above the system and can’t be near air contaminants.
+They are usually brass and use pressure to close the entrance to the drain line when water is not draining.
+Two of the downsides of this type of valve are that it must be at least 6″ above the system and can’t be near air contaminants.

 Top Rated Atmospheric Vacuum Breaker